 - Share demographic datasets, both the definitions and the actual data within them, with child folders.
 Demographic data in the child folders is automatically added to the shared dataset in the parent project, creating a union table out of the child datasets.

 - View combined data across multiple studies.
 Combined data views are available at the parent/project-level.

-Shared datasets and timepoints are an experimental and advanced feature.
+Shared datasets and timepoints are experimental and advanced features.
 Please contact LabKey

 if you would like to use these features to their fullest.

 Shared dataset definitions and timepoints are defined at the project-level and are available in any "sub-studies", that is, studies in the project's child folders.
 Any datasets and timepoints you define in the parent project will automatically appear in the child folders.
 Also any changes you make to the parent definitions and timepoints will cascade into the child folder, for example:

 - Any fields added to the dataset definition in the project will also appear in the child studies.

 - Any visits added to the project will also appear in the child studies.

 All updates to the parent definition will be reflected in the child folders, including the addition of fields, deletion of fields, metadata configurations, etc.

 This option does not share any data between studies, only the dataset definitions and timpoint structure are shared.